 It’s important to note that this is not an official presumptive list.
 If you were a millennial you might say that this is not “Facebook Official” yet.
 In language adults will understand, it’s not the law yet.
 It does, however, mean that we are closer than ever before to get this list established, though.
 It also means that the official list is probably just around the corner.
 If you served at Camp Lejeune during the periods listed above and have one of the aforementioned conditions, it’s time to get your ducks in a row.

 If you haven’t filed a VA disability claim before, this might be the time to do so.
-To learn more about the possible presumptive conditions, or to schedule a free evaluation, call us today.
-Our toll-free number is 1-877-526-3457.
-Or, fill out this form now to schedule a consult at a different time.
+To learn more about the possible presumptive conditions, or to schedule a free evaluation, contact us today.